Modern architecture, old-world charm and traditional Chinese design live in harmony in China’s economic centre

 Get your bearings with a 5.5 km ride on the world’s oldest trolley car system, the Dangdang sightseeing tram.
 History buffs will be captivated by the opulent temples and buildings that dot the streets, while those seeking to discover the city’s contemporary side won’t be disappointed by bold skyscrapers and neon billboards.

-In the mid 1800s Shanghai was Asia’s most modern city and a most desirable place to be.
+In the mid-1800s, Shanghai was Asia’s most modern city and the most desirable place to be.
 When the first Opium war ended in 1842, the US, French, British and Japanese governments established territories in Shanghai.
 As a result, Shanghai’s architecture is a mix of both Chinese buildings, and elaborate art-deco and colonial buildings which wouldn’t look out of place on a Parisian street.

 The city is broken into 14 districts, each offering very different experiences.
 The former French Concession area is perhaps the most charming, while those seeking a fusion of the modern and traditional best head to the Bund.
 Packed full of food stands, stalls and entertainers, the Bund offers the best views of the city skyline and is a constant hive of activity with an electric atmosphere.
 Instead of walking along the promenade, leave the crowd behind and take a boat ride on the Huangpu River and view the city from a different perspective.